 Indoor Spiders vs Outdoor Spiders

-There is also the misconception that all spiders should exist outside of the home, and that it is unnatural for them to be inside.
+There is the misconception that all spiders should exist outside of the home, and that it is unnatural for them to be inside.
 In actuality, there are both indoor and outdoor types of spiders.
 Almost every type of indoor spider species lives exclusively indoors, as they do not have the ability to survive in an outdoor setting.
 Likewise, many outdoor spider species live exclusively outdoors for similar reasons.
-Most indoor spider species are carried into the home through egg sacks that are attached to items that are brought in from one space to another.
-Most spiders are quite harmless; spiders are more interested in eating other bugs than in causing harm to humans.
+Most indoor spider species are carried into the home through egg sacs that are attached to items that are brought in from one space to another.
+Most spiders are quite harmless; they are more interested in eating other bugs than in causing harm to humans.

 Poisonous Spiders in Florida

 One of the most common questions that people ask about spiders is whether or not they are poisonous.
-The majority of spiders are indeed poisonous, in the sense that they contain venom, which they use to paralyze and kill their prey.
+The majority of spiders are indeed poisonous in the sense that they contain venom, which they use to paralyze and kill their prey.
 Even though most spiders contain poisonous venom, it is a small threat to humans, as their fangs are often not long enough to break through average human skin.

-Out of all of the species of spiders commonly found in Florida, there are only two that you should ever have to really worry about: the infamous black widow spider, and the brown recluse spider.
+Out of all of the species of spiders commonly found in Florida, there are only two that you should ever have to really worry about: the infamous black widow spider and the brown recluse spider.
 There are native species of widow spiders in Florida, but there have never been any recluses found in native habitats; they have only been found in isolated incidences (most likely when someone transported them from another state).
 While both spiders could occur in a Florida home, it’s rare that they will actually bite.